HeisenbergHK/Doctor-Reservation-System/README.md

 ## Note!

-This project only contains the back-end of the project, the front-end is something else This project doesn't have a front-end representation.
+This project only contains the back-end of the project, the front-end is something completly else

+This project doesn't have a front-end representation.

 ## How to Login?

-After you enter the URL given to you, in your web browser write "given_url/admin" This will take you to the admin login page
+After you enter the URL given to you, in your web browser write "given_url/admin"

+This will take you to the admin login page

 You need a super user so define a super user for yourself

 Go to the terminal and enter the following command: